hithroc/5chbot/README.md

     !unsubscribe

-Reply body if unsubscribing succedes:
+Reply body if the operation succeedes:

     You have been unsubscribed!